-Once you’ve had time to settle in and order a Smoking Bishop to your table (a Victorian cocktail of pinot noir, port, cherry & orange liqueurs and, er, smoke, that’s mentioned in the book), those lanterns will dim and the magic will begin.
-An amazingly energetic Dickens will bound into the room, eager to share the first draft of his latest novella, Oliver Twist II: Yes, You Can Have Some More (working title).
+You’ll take your seat – perhaps by Dickens’ writing desk, perhaps in a private booth with your own butler, perhaps by the bathtub – and order a Smoking Bishop to your table (that’s a Victorian cocktail of pinot noir, port, cherry & orange liqueurs and, er, smoke, that’s mentioned in the book).
+And just as you’ve settled in, the highly charismatic Dickens will come bounding into the room, eager to share the first draft of his latest novella, Oliver Twist II: Yes, You Can Have Some More (working title).

 The Lost Estate | 9 Beaumont Ave, W14 9LP